Gondwana, Snowball Earth and the Cambrian explosion of life

 Cambrian explosion

 Much, if not all, changed at the dawn of the Cambrian, the first period of the Phanerozoic Eon.
 Life exploded in many shapes and forms and changed the face of the earth forever.
-Remarkable animals had emerged, armored with exo-skeletons and hard parts, which fossilize well, creating a huge diversity of species.
+Remarkable animals had emerged in the fossil record, armored with exo-skeletons and hard parts, which fossilize well, as part of a great diversity of species.
 Amongst the most charismatic animals were trilobites, masterfully brought to live by palaeontologist Richard Fortey in his delightful book Trilobite: Eyewitness to Evolution (his other book 'Life' sparked my interest in geology).

 Meanwhile, the shape of Gondwana itself changed, riding earth's tectonic caterpillar tracks in slow motion, seemingly inert to all the swarming, splashing and evolving of life in the surrounding seas.
 The mainland of Gondwana at first looked like a vast barren wasteland, very Mars-like, until life would start exploring the shores and eventually leave the water to venture inland.